 It is important to note that in the event where an EU investment firm has executed its transactions via a UK branch or vice versa, the entity will have a dual reporting obligation.
 The FCA made it clear that the branch will no longer be able to discharge the reporting obligations by transmitting orders to the other entities.

 In the post-Brexit environment, EMIR reports will need to be split by the jurisdiction of the investment firms rather than the location of its branches.
-The diagram below illustrates the reporting line in various scenarios:

 What to do if you haven’t yet managed a complete transition?